 It’s usually better to be slightly overinsured than underinsured, but if you’re unhappy with the cost of your premium, review your level of cover to ensure you’re not paying extra for something which you may not need.

 If you drive an old car, consider if you need fully comprehensive cover.
-Are you paying for breakdown assistance that you already have with the AA?
+And are you paying for breakdown assistance that you already have with the AA?

 Consider where you park your car.
 If you’re able to park it in a garage instead of on the street, you might be charged less.